Stool233/logseq-store/pages/Mathematics for Computer Science.md

 				- As with axioms, we will not be too formal about the set of legal inference rules.
 					- Each step in a proof should be clear and “logical”;
 					- in particular, you should state what previously proved facts are used to derive each new conclusion.
+			- Patterns of Proof（证明的模式）
+				- In principle, a proof can be any sequence of logical deductions from axioms and previously proved statements that concludes with the proposition in question.
+				- This freedom in constructing a proof can seem overwhelming at first.
+How do you even start a proof?
+					- Here’s the good news: many proofs follow one of a handful of standard templates.
 			-
 		-